Walking for self-care

 A 10-second walk from your desk to the refrigerator doesn’t technically count as a walking routine.
 If you want to lose weight and see other significant health benefits, you need to build a daily routine around it.

-Health.gov’s physical activity guidelines recommend a minimum of 30 minutes of moderate exercise every day.
+Health.gov’s physical activity guidelines recommend a minimum of 30 minutes of moderate exercise every day or approximately 10,000 steps.

-The second point is to make sure your walking routine is “moderate.”
-Though a long leisurely stroll counts, you are more likely to rev up your heart, burn calories and trigger a whole host of other benefits with aerobic-style exercise.
+The second point is to make sure your walking routine is moderate intensity.
+Though a walk such as long leisurely stroll counts, you are more likely to rev up your heart, burn calories, burn fat, strengthen muscle and trigger a whole host of other advantages with aerobic-style fitness exercise.

 As it pertains to walking, this mean brisk or alternating intervals of slow and fast speeds.
 You may also upgrade your routine by occasionally opting for a hike or light jog.